 These trails have many natural hazards, including high cliffs, slippery slopes, sharp rocks, and deep, frigid waters.
 Wildlife such as moose or coyote may be on trail.
 Never attempt to approach or feed wildlife, and always keep your distance.

-Our focus lies in the preservation, development, and upkeep of trails, cultivating a premier hiking destination at the tip of the Great Northern Peninsula.
+Our focus lies in the preservation, development, and stewardship of trails, cultivating a premier hiking destination at the tip of the Great Northern Peninsula.
 With a mission centered on fostering health, wellness, and environmental stewardship, we strive to create inviting outdoor spaces that inspire exploration and connection with nature.

 We have collaborated with communities along the tip of the Great Northern Peninsula to officially create the Great Northern Trail Network—adding each community trail to the network and providing updates and improvements when feasible.
 Currently, our endeavours include the ambitious creation of new trails, with plans for continued expansion.